-- Behaviour discussion with the Head of Primary or Head of Secondary. - Parental involvement.
+- Behaviour discussion with Head of Phase / Key Stage Coordinator. - Behaviour discussion with the Head of Primary or Deputy Headmaster. - Parental involvement.
 The child may then be put on a report card in the Primary School / Lesson monitor in the Secondary School where day to day incidents is logged and parents are expected to sign it at the end of each day. - All disciplinary issues recorded on the school's MIS platform (as previously outlined). - Internal suspension - External suspension